Last Updated On May 18th, 2023.

-Invoice Finance is a business funding solution.
-It enables a business to access a line of credit using its outstanding customer invoices as collateral.
-This type of financing is often used to increase business cash flow to meet short-term liquidity needs.
+Invoice Finance, also known as debtor finance and accounts receivable financing, is a category of business funding solutions.
+It enables a business to access a line of credit upfront by using its outstanding customer invoices as collateral.

-Invoice financing can help businesses overcome cash flow gaps caused by extended payment terms and seasonal sales.
-It can provide predictable working capital and ensure cash inflows keep up during periods of rapid growth.
+Invoice financing can be a critical tool in helping businesses overcome cash flow gaps caused by extended payment terms and/or seasonal sales cycles.
+It can provide predictable and reliable working capital to ensure cash flow meets the needs of operational costs or rapid growth.

 This is despite Australian businesses suffering from amongst the highest rates of late payments and extended payment terms globally.
 According to ASBFEO, Australian companies are paid 26.4 days late on average.
-This is compared to 5.85 days late in the UK and 7.1 days late in the US.
+Contrast this with an average of 5.85 days late in the UK and 7.1 days late in the US.

-In our SME Growth Index Insight Series – Rebounding from COVID-19: towards 2021, we asked SMEs to name the top three factors that would help small and medium-sized businesses rebound from the COVID-19 recession.
+In the ScotPac SME Growth Index Insight Series – Rebounding from COVID-19: towards 2021, we asked SMEs to name the top three factors that would help small and medium-sized businesses rebound from the COVID-19 recession.

 Types of Invoice Finance

 Invoice financing encompasses various options, and it’s crucial to understand their differences.
 Of the many invoice financing options for SMEs in Australia, the solutions all fall into two categories: factoring and discounting.